Moon: Eclipses

-History of exploration and human presence
+History of scientific understanding and exploration

 Pre-telescopic observation (before 1609)

-It is believed by some that the oldest cave paintings from up to 40,000 BP of bulls and geometric shapes, or 20–30,000 year old tally sticks were used to observe the phases of the Moon, keeping time using the waxing and waning of the Moon's phases.
+It is possible that the waxing and waning of the lunar phases were tracked to keep time in the oldest cave paintings of bulls and geometric shapes, from up to 40,000 years ago, or by the use of tally sticks from 20–30,000 years ago.

 Aspects of the Moon were identified and aggregated in lunar deities from prehistoric times and were eventually documented and put into symbols from the very first instances of writing in the 4th millennium BC.
 One of the earliest-discovered possible depictions of the Moon is a 3,000 BCE rock carving Orthostat 47 at Knowth, Ireland.
-The crescent depicting the Moon as with the lunar deity Nanna/Sin have been found from the 3rd millennium BCE.
+The crescent depicting the Moon as with the lunar deity Nanna/Sin have been found from the 3rd millennium BC.

-The oldest named astronomer and poet Enheduanna, Akkadian high priestess to the lunar deity Nanna/Sin and pricess, daughter of Sargon the Great (c.
+The oldest named astronomer and poet Enheduanna, Akkadian high priestess to the lunar deity Nanna/Sin and princess, daughter of Sargon the Great (c.
 2334 - c.
 2279 BCE), had the Moon tracked in her chambers.
-The oldest found and identified depiction of the Moon in an astronomical relation to other astronomical features is the Nebra sky disc from c.
+The oldest identified depiction of the Moon in an astronomical relation to other astronomical features is the Nebra sky disc from c.
 1800–1600 BCE, depicting features like the Pleiades next to the Moon.

 The Nebra sky disc (c.
-1800–1600 BCE), found near a possibly astronomical complex, most likely depicting the Sun or full Moon, the Moon as a crescent, the Pleiades and the summer and winter solstices as strips of gold on the side of the disc, with the top representing the horizon and north.
+1800–1600 BCE), found near a possible astronomical complex, most likely depicting the Sun or full Moon, the Moon as a crescent, the Pleiades and the summer and winter solstices as strips of gold on the side of the disc, with the top representing the horizon and north.

-The ancient Greek philosopher Anaxagoras reasoned that the Sun and Moon were both giant spherical rocks, and that the latter reflected the light of the former.
+The ancient Greek philosopher Anaxagoras reasoned that the Sun and Moon were both giant spherical rocks, and that the Moon reflected the Sun's light.
 Elsewhere in the 5th century BC to 4th century BC, Babylonian astronomers had recorded the 18-year Saros cycle of lunar eclipses, and Indian astronomers had described the Moon's monthly elongation.
 The Chinese astronomer Shi Shen (fl.
 4th century BC) gave instructions for predicting solar and lunar eclipses.